Fifth Harmony (album)

-Some critics noted a resemblance between Fifth Harmony and the band's previous album 7/27 (2016).
+Some critics noted Cabello's absence, as well as a resemblance between Fifth Harmony and the band's previous album 7/27 (2016).
 Fifth Harmony debuted at number four on the US Billboard 200 chart, selling 46,000 copies in its first week and becoming Fifth Harmony's fourth top-ten entry and third top-five entry.
-It also debuted inside the top tens of several countries, including Canada, New Zealand, Ireland and the United Kingdom; in Mexico it debuted at number three and in Spain it debuted at number one.
-Fifth Harmony is the group's only album not to feature Camila Cabello, who left the group in December 2016 to pursue a solo career.
-The album also remains their final release, as following its release, the group went on hiatus so that their members could pursue solo careers.
-The album was promoted with the PSA Tour, between September 2017 and May 2018.
+It also debuted inside the top tens of several countries, including Canada, New Zealand, Ireland and the United Kingdom; in Mexico, it debuted at number three and in Spain, it debuted at number one.

+Fifth Harmony remains the group's final album as following its release, the band went on hiatus so that the members could pursue solo careers.
+The album was promoted with the PSA Tour between September 2017 and May 2018.

 Background and conception

 In 2016, Fifth Harmony released their second studio album, which is titled 7/27.
 To promote the album, they embarked on the 7/27 Tour.
 During an interview with radio host Elvis Duran after an iHeartRadio Jingle Ball concert, the group announced they were working on a new album.
 On December 18, 2016, they announced on social media that Camila Cabello had left Fifth Harmony.
 Following the repercussion of Cabello's departure and speculations about the group's future, the members published another statement saying, "We have spent the past year and a half (since her initial solo endeavor) trying to communicate to her and her team all of the reasons why we felt Fifth Harmony deserved at least one more album of her time.
 We are excited for our future, and we can't wait for what the new year brings."

-In January 2017, the group renewed their contract with Epic Records as a quartet; the same month they announced the Asian leg of the 7/27 tour and made their first appearance as a four-piece at the 43rd People's Choice Awards on January 17.
+In January 2017, the group renewed their contract with Epic Records as a quartet; the same month they announced the Asian leg of the 7/27 Tour and made their first appearance as a four-piece at the 43rd People's Choice Awards on January 18.
 During the show, they performed an edited version of "Work from Home" and won the award for "Favorite Group" for the second consecutive year.
 During an interview with Billboard, member Ally Brooke said the group were having "a lot of creative control and input" for the first time and that they "are so excited" about it.
 On April 12, 2017, the quartet appeared on the cover of Galore magazine, in which they discussed the concept and sonority present on their third album: "We've been creating sounds that we've been wanting to touch base on.
 Some R&B tones, some rhythmic tones.
 It's been amazing to create with one another because we're so different when it comes to music", Dinah Jane said.
 She added, "We love different genres.
 So to vibe together and create this Fifth Harmony sound is what makes it so special."